-After utterly failing to resist the temptation to shoot a movie with pals in the Ojai Mardi Gras (a charity benefit yearly bash), Willie produced his second documentary, The Ojai Mardi Gras 2013, which was a great hit with all the people in the movie, and allowed Willie to expand his music studio for sound tracks, since he could not afford to buy songs.
-After an extremely successful Red Carpet premier at the Ojai Film Festival and subsequent raging party, which amazingly resulted in 0 arrests for Having Too Much Fun in Public, Willie returned to putting hammer and tongs to the story of Templin Highway.
+After utterly failing to resist the temptation to shoot a little documentary movie with pals in the Ojai Mardi Gras (a charity benefit yearly bash), Will shot and produced his second documentary, "The Ojai Mardi Gras 2013."
+After an extremely successful Red Carpet premier at the Ojai Film Festival and subsequent party, which surprisingly resulted in no arrests, Will returned to putting hammer and tongs to the story of Templin Highway.